 Boys have lessons in Religious Education throughout their years at Lockers Park.
 For younger boys, we provide a course which explores the great stories to be found in the Old and New Testaments, and introduces them to all the major world religions.
-Visits are made to Hindu, Islamic and Jewish places of worship as part of their syllabus.
+Visits are made to Christian, Hindu, Islamic and Jewish places of worship as part of their syllabus.
 In Years 7 and 8, the course turns towards the new Common Entrance and Scholarship syllabus.
 For this, Christianity is explored in detail alongside key Biblical texts.
 Lessons inform but do not indoctrinate.
 The stories inevitably become the focus of objective, academic study, and factual knowledge is monitored and eventually assessed under exam conditions.

 We are also extremely lucky at Lockers Park to have a dedicated Chapel where we meet as a school four times a week to begin our day.
 All boys participate in the short service through a reading, prayers and a hymn.
 Readings are non-denominational and try to provide a broad but sound moral framework for everyone to share.